offsoc/onionplan/docs/roadmaps/outreach.md

 * Onion Services 20th Anniversary Campaign?
 We could think about some "anniversary media campaign" along the year, considering things happening like PoW protection, ACME for Onions etc.
+* Changing the narrative around Onion Services going beyond anonymity (e.g. less hijackable / tamperable).
+* The more Human Rights organizations adopting, the easier is shifting the discourse to the "good" stuff.

 ## Resources